DragonFly On-Line Manual Pages

 see CURLOPT_COOKIEJAR(3).

-may occur.
-If you use the Set-Cookie format and don't specify a domain
+If you use the Set-Cookie file format and do not specify a domain then

-these issues set a domain in Set-Cookie (doing that will include sub-
+this, set a domain in Set-Cookie line (doing that will include sub-

 If you use this option multiple times, you just add more files to read.